sravaninaalam/Foodorder/Foodorder/README.md

 },[count,count2)                                                                     if(this.state.count!==revState.count|| this.state.count2!==revState.count2){}

-So useEffect has a dependency array as previously in class components we do use some conditional statements to check upon state variables. if this variable is updated do this so in useEffect we have a dependency array to solve the complexity of writing code
+So useEffect has a dependency array as previously in class components we do use some conditional statements to check upon state variables. if this variable is updated do this so in useEffect, we have a dependency array to solve the complexity of writing code

 ===>Why do we need to unmount the things?
     As React is a single-page application, whenever we have setTimeOut(), and setInterval() in our page every time it calls them unnecessarily even though we move out of the component.
 It is a huge performance loss.
-So componentWillUnmount comes into the picture.It will stop the setTimeout or setInterval once we move out of the component.
+So componentWillUnmount comes into the picture.
+It will stop the setTimeout or setInterval once we move out of the component.
 It makes our application scalable
 """
     componentDidMount(){
 this.timer=setInterval(()=>{